 There has been an influx of American retirees into Panama for the last several years.
 As a result of this, you can find plenty of retirement communities in this country, and basically any product or service you’re used to accessing in the States.
 The additional perks make this aspect of the retirement life in Panama even better.

 Panama has what’s called the pensionado program – a program consisting of benefits and discounts offered exclusively to retirees.
 The benefits include 50 percent off of restaurant meals, in-country airfares, medications, and even closing costs on your new home.

 Panama is known for its world-class shopping.
 The stores are very similar to those in the United States.
-For example, the Riba Smith grocery chain resembles many of the large grocery stores in which you’re probably used to shopping in the U.S. You’ll find most (if not all) of your favorite brands there, so no need to get homesick for food.
+For example, the Riba Smith grocery chain resembles many of the large grocery stores in which you’re probably used to shopping in the U.S. You’ll find most (if not all) of your favourite brands there, so no need to get homesick for food.

 The more exciting shopping, though, is in the shopping malls.
 These feature brand name stores from around the world that we’re used to seeing back home, like Tommy Hilfiger, Zara, Hermes, Tiffany, Anne Klein, Nine West, Levi’s, and Cartier.
 When it comes to the shopping scene in Panama, there isn’t much to be left wanting.
 Remember, too, that prices are much lower in this country, so you might feel a little freer to shop at will.

 Location, Location, Location!

 Located on the southern border of Costa Rica, and on the northern border of Colombia, Panama is located so close to the United States that a flight to Miami is only 2 and a half hours.
 If you’re worried about staying close to home when you retire, Panama could be just the right place.